| Pan Zhi-Qiang

 Originally I tried to borrow an ARC LS8 MKII for comparison

+purpose but also not available.
 The audition uses Aragon 8008B power amplifier, Meridian

 506, Original A9 CD player and Audioquest cables.